junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

-> Cas tries to prove himself to Dean.
-Cas proves himself useful by knowing the next-in-line prophet is Donatello (doesn't need to be angel to know, the knowledge of all prophets' names are branded to his memory, angel or not, "See, I can still be useful" Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted; also Alfie lied to Crowley when he said the next set of prophets weren't born yet to protect them; with all the other prophets killed by Crowley, Donatello is the next one)
->
-> Dean/Cas/Sam find Donatello before Crowley, four of them come up with a plan (Donatello agrees with/proposes it) to use him as a bait/misinformation to trick Metatron and Crowley to both think the other is more powerful than him.
+> Dean/Cas/Sam four of them come up with a plan (Donatello agrees with/proposes it) to use him as a bait/misinformation to trick Metatron and Crowley to both think the other is more powerful than him.
 And let Metatron believe Crowley has both tablets and is a serious threat to him, especially targeting to kill/overpower/overthrow him and Heaven completely.
 So Metatron uses his scribe's power to wipe off Crowley's angel protection sigils and steal the angel tablet from Crowley.
 The moment he touches the angel tablet, he's becoming aggressive and ready to fight Crowley straight on now, he just needs to know where Crowley is.
 >
 > Donatello lets them know the tablet says the Word's power is persuasion, but not to change idea, just make their original hesitation become strong inclination.
 So if they have thought about kill the other but hesitant about whether they have enough power, touching the tablet make them believe they're strong enough to kill the other, that's why Crowley/Metatron both ready to fight, cuz both believe they'll win.
 >